itaishalom/FlutterMovieApp/README.md

 * Testing: Includes unit tests for some classes showcasing testing knowledge and commitment to code quality.
 * Dependency Injection: Implements a custom dependency injection solution to manage dependencies between classes, promoting loose coupling and testability.

+**⭐ Missing:**
+There is a map ID to the genre's name.
+It should also be queried to show the user the genre's names.

 **⭐ Getting Started:**

 1. Clone this repository.